IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 ## 3.103 Get Authorization Server Metadata

-This transaction is used by Authorization Client actors and Resource Server actors to obtain an metadata about an Authorization Server such as endpoint locations and references to key stores required to validate (token) signatures.
+This transaction is used by Authorization Clients and Resource Servers to obtain metadata about an Authorization Server such as endpoint locations and references to key stores required to validate (token) signatures.

 ### 3.103.1 Scope

-This transaction is used by Authorization Client actors and Resource Server actors to obtain an metadata about an Authorization Server such as endpoint locations and references to key stores required to validate (token) signatures.
+This transaction is used by Authorization Clients and Resource Servers to obtain metadata about an Authorization Server such as endpoint locations and references to key stores required to validate (token) signatures.

 ### 3.103.2 Actor Roles